Mohsen-Malik/tutorial/README.md

 # tutorial
-this is just for learning for myself
+this is just for learning for myself.